fac-members/fac-slides/src/slides/information-evening/fac23-application-update.md

 ### Income differences

+- An apprentice earns £24,000 in their first year
+  (since you start earning from Week 1)
-- An apprentice earns £24,000 in their first year, at the same time that a non-apprentice graduate of our training is likely to earn between £10,000 and £20,000.
+- In the same time period a non-apprentice graduate is likely to earn between £10,000 and £20,000
+  (since you won't start earning until well after you graduate)

 ---

 ### Contract differences